-Originally designed by architect George Aitchison in 1864, the building and grounds have been significantly restored and re-presented over the years, most recently in 2010 with the completion of the restoration of the original house.
-G&T has supported the Leighton House team in achieving a Heritage Lottery Fund (HLF) grant and now will deliver the final phase of the restoration (Phase 3) with architects BDP.
+Originally designed by architect George Aitchison in 1864, the building and grounds have been significantly restored and re-presented over the years.
+G&T has supported the Leighton House team in delivering a National Lottery Heritage Fund (NLHF) scheme to extend and modernise the support facilities for the museum, adding gallery space, dedicated office and archive space, new arrival/orientation facilities, education and circulation.